Author: CalUrbanist

 Transbay Transit

-Today’s trans-San Francisco Bay transit network is, in many ways, a shadow of what once was.
-For over a century, from just after the Gold Rush until not long after World War II, a dense network of ferries and, later, interurban streetcars criss-crossed the bay.
-In the 21st Century, we have fewer and smaller ferries, and fewer rail lines, although those trains — BART — are bigger, faster and go farther inland (with one notable exception).
-In place of streetcars, we have express buses that more or less follow their historic routes, although those buses mostly run only during rush hours, and only into the city in the morning, and back in the evening.
-Moreover, many of those routes were suspended during the COVID-19 pandemic, and AC Transit is now proposing their permanent removal.
-This map shows the Transbay bus network at what may turn out to be its historic peak, in early 2020.
+Today’s trans-San Francisco Bay transit network is, in many ways, a shadow of what it once was.
+For over a century, from not long after the Gold Rush until just after World War II, a dense network of ferries and, later, interurban streetcars criss-crossed the bay.
+In the 2020s, we have fewer and smaller ferries, and fewer rail lines, although those trains — BART — are bigger, faster and go farther inland (with one notable exception).
+We also have express buses descended from the old streetcar routes, although they mostly run only during rush hours, and there are fewer of them now than even a few years ago, before people largely stopped commuting (RIP B Trestle Glen).

-This map is obviously highly stylized, and arguably a bit hard to make out, as lines overlap.
+This map is obviously highly stylized, and arguably a bit hard to make out.
 The choice is intentional: In our world of customizable map apps, the primary purpose of a static, standalone transit map is no longer to give directions.
 It is to raise awareness of transit options by demystifying complex systems.
 For details, one can always turn to one’s phone.
 The typeface is Kievit.

 > View high-resolution PDF